 Grammar-wise, “she” is a pronoun used to refer to a woman or a female.
 But how come inanimate objects are referred to as a “she,” like boats and ships?
 Old sailors used to answer this question with a sexist joke: “Like a woman, a ship is unpredictable.”
 But there are a lot of different theories why, so let’s break them down.
 Meanwhile, if you are looking for the best online casinos nz this year, click the link.

 1. Men love them

 This is one obvious reason.
 It’s more common that boats are used by men, so they refer to their treasured boat as a woman they love.
 Did you notice that men do this with cars, too?
 Sometimes they refer to the vehicle or vessel as their “girlfriend” or “baby.”
 On the other hand, here is the list of the trusted Australian sites where you can play legit casino online.

-2. Their guy owners name them after the important women in their lives.
+2. Their male owners name them after the important women in their lives

-Men show affection to women close to their hearts by naming their boy toy after them.
+Men show affection to women close to their hearts by naming their boy toys after them.
 Typically, they name it after a mother, wife, daughter, lover, sister or a beloved grandmother who passed away.

-3. Sailors of the past dedicated ships to goddesses and mother figures who play a protective role to the ship.
+3. Sailors of the past dedicated ships to goddesses and mother figures who play a protective role for the ship

-Traditionally, ships are given female names because it has been surmised that all ships were once dedicated to goddesses.
-When belief in goddesses waned, ships were named to some important mortal women.
+Traditionally, ships are given female names because it has been surmised that in ancient history ships were once dedicated to goddesses.
+When belief in goddesses waned, ships were named after important mortal women.
 Have you ever wondered how many ships in the world were named “Queen Elizabeth?”
-Some name it to great women who, they believe, guide their voyage.
+Some name their boat after great women who, they believe, guide their voyage.
 Christopher Columbus famously crossed the Atlantic in a ship named after the Virgin Mary, the La Santa Maria.